vignat/vignat/nat-box.md

 - *liveness*: each packet eventually gets to the processing pipeline
 - *response time*: the application processes a packet in a predefined number of clocks in any case
 - *isolation*: independent flows can not leak information to each other
+- *power consumption limit*: the app can not burn more than a given power budget in a time unit
 - high level *specifications refinement*: the application behaves according to the user-supplied specifications that describe it in a high level language.

 We hope that networking domain features alleviate the general verification complexity.
 Specifically, the features:
-- Modularisation with a natural interface: a packet.
+- Modularisation with a natural interface(packet/frame).
 It decreases the verification problem size that positively affects the exponential-like complexity.
 It also allows to reuse results between different problems with shared parts.
 - Limited loops.
 Most loops have statically-predictable fixed number of iterations and can be unrolled.
 Others are still limited in order to keep response time bounded.
 - Limited storage.
 Less variables - less the state-space that we need to reason about.
 - Prevalence of static allocation.
 We do not need to keep complex memory models for dynamic allocation schemes.
 - Short execution paths.
-Therefore amenable to e.g. abstract interpretation.
+Therefore amenable to expensive methods, like abstract interpretation.

 # First step: a verified hash-map

 Dynamic state forms an enormous input that influences the application behavior.
-We decided to start with encapsulating it into verified data structures following strict specifications.
-This allows to reason about unbounded data, and make use of its properties.
+We decided to start with encapsulating it into a set of verified data structures following strict specifications.
+This allows us to reason about unbounded data and make use of its properties.
 We started with a hash-map as a popular data structure for network applications.

 To simplify the verification we restricted key and value domains to simple 32 bit integer values and limited the total number of entries by a statically chosen number.
 We also use a trivial hash-function.
-Our hash table implementation features open addressing scheme because it involves only arithmetic operations and array indexing.
-All the mentioned simplifications allowed it to fit intu roughly 85 lines of C code with no dependencies.
+Our hash table implementation features open addressing scheme.
+It involves only arithmetic operations and array indexing and avoids complex memory shapes.
+All the mentioned simplifications allowed it to fit into roughly 85 lines of C code with zero dependencies.

 ## Approaches Taken
 We tried to formally verify that our simple implementation conforms to a set natural properties defining a map (see the expiring_map document).
 In the search for the optimal approach, we tried 5 tool(chain)s: